Does Life Insurance Cover Suicide?

 MONEYGEEK EXPERT TIP

-If a life insurance provider denies your application due to a mental health condition, you can still opt for a no medical exam, simplified issue or guaranteed acceptance policy.
-Unlike most life insurance policies, no-exam policies do not include health exam requirements.
+If a life insurance provider denies your application due to a mental health condition, you can opt for a no-medical-exam, simplified issue or guaranteed acceptance policy.
+Unlike most life insurance policies, no-exam policies don't have health exam requirements.

 Life Insurance Coverage After an Overdose